×

 • Public art installations

-The transformation of Tidewater Gardens is scheduled to be completed in the fall of 2025.
+The revitalized community, Kindred, is scheduled to be completed in 2026.